AI & Technology

 Issue 1: Keyboard Not Appearing

-Solution: Go to Settings - System - Languages & Input - On-screen Keyboard.
+Nevertheless, Solution: Go to Settings → System → Languages & Input → On-screen Keyboard.
 Verify your AI keyboard is enabled AND set as default.
 If it shows enabled but doesn't appear, toggle it off and on again.
 Restart your device—this fixes 89% of cases.

-Technical explanation: Android's input method framework sometimes caches the previous default keyboard.
-A restart clears this cache.
+Why this happens: Android's input method framework sometimes caches the old default keyboard.
+Furthermore, A restart clears it.

 Issue 2: Predictions Are Inaccurate